Ignite-Laboratories/Enigmaneering/enigma1/E1S0 - Data Indexes.md

 ### The Index Printer
 Before we proceed any further, I get to briefly touch on how I talk about binary - and hopefully define some standardized terminology so we can speak a similar language!
-There isn't a lot of oddness beyond what I've already defined, but the most important definition I would like to propose we collectively adopt is the 'Index' standard of visualizing binary data.
+There isn't a lot of oddness beyond what I've already defined, but I'd like to touch on the _quality_ of binary information and then on what an _index_ of data is.

 First, let's examine the three states binary can remain in: